 Blending both offense and defense, Suicune brought victory to several Water decks.

 Like Kingdra, Ampharos arrives as a Stage 2 with 90 HP.
-Unfortunately, it has no resistance, a weakness, and a high Retreat Cost, but compensates with two fantastic moves:
+Unfortunately, it has no Resistance, a Weakness, and a high Retreat Cost, but compensates with two fantastic moves:

 A card who can rapidly energize your entire squad, then land nice damage with a guaranteed bonus effect using Gigavolt, Ampharos triumphed over many foes.

-Hopefully today's list highlighted some awesome Pokemon and let old fans revisit classic cards.
-Neo Revelation added many awesome legendary (and Water) Pokemon to the fray, and I'm sure plenty of fans fondly remember this set.
+Hopefully today's list highlighted some awesome Pokémon and let old fans revisit classic cards.
+Neo Revelation added many awesome legendary (and Water) Pokémon to the fray, and I'm sure plenty of fans fondly remember this set.